Richard Schultz

 A hallmark of animal development is an age-related decrease in fertility.
 In mammals, an increase in aneuploidy is the major underlying factor responsible for the increase in infertility with advancing age in human females.
 Aneuploidy is a leading cause of pregnancy loss, and when development goes to term, aneuploidy is an aggravating source of developmental disabilities and mental retardation, e.g., trisomy 21.
 The incidence of aneuploidy in eggs from women in their 20s’ is ~2%, but dramatically increases to 35% around 40 years-of-age.
 Spindle abnormalities and faulty chromosome congression on the metaphase plate are associated with advanced maternal age and likely contributes to the observed increased incidence of aneuploidy.
 Remarkably, little is known regarding the underlying molecular basis for the age-associated increase in aneuploidy.

 Mice also exhibit an increase in the incidence of aneuploidy with increasing maternal age.
 Expression profiling global patterns of gene expression of oocytes obtained from young and old mice revealed mis-expression of many genes, including genes involved the Spindle Assembly Checkpoint (SAC), chromosome congression and attachment to kinetocore microtubules, and spindle assembly.
-In addition, the normal pattern of degradation of maternal mRNAs was not observed following maturation of old oocytes.
-We are currently imaging individual oocytes obtained from young and old mice to determine the temporal and spatial dynamics of spindle assembly, spindle microtubule-kinetochore attachment, and chromosome congression and separation.
-Results of these studies have demonstrated that old oocytes possess a highly functional SAC, i.e., a defective SAC is unlikely the primary cause of aneuploidy associated with maternal age.
-Noteworthy, is our recent finding that ~90% of age-related aneuploidies are best explained by weakened centromere cohesion.
+In addition, the normal pattern of degradation of maternal mRNAs is not observed following maturation of old oocytes.
+We have found that old oocytes possess a highly functional SAC, i.e., a defective SAC is unlikely the primary cause of aneuploidy associated with maternal age.
+Rather, we find that ~90% of age-related aneuploidies are best explained by weakened centromere cohesion.
 Moreover, levels of the meiotic cohesin protein REC8 are severely reduced on chromosomes in oocytes from old mice.
 Together, these results demonstrate that the maternal age-associated increase in aneuploidy is primarily due to a failure to effectively replace cohesin proteins that are lost from chromosomes during aging.
 This work is done in collaboration with Michael Lampson.

 Regulation of degradation of maternal mRNA